 C. Even Aristotle said once, “Wicked men obey from fear; good men, from love.”
 The latter was absolutely true in the case of Jesus.
 He did not oblige to obey, (John 10:18).
 He had other options but did not take the easy way out, (Luke 4:7).

 Someone said, “You cannot obey the invisible God unless you obey the visible spiritual leaders he has appointed over you.”
 Spiritual leaders such as Pastors are representatives of God’s authority in the church.
 They are appointed by God, (Romans 13:1)

 In the New Testament “apeitheias” is the Greek term used in place of disobedience.
-It means “opposition against divine will”.
+It means “opposition against the divine will”.
 Then disobedience to spiritual leadership is opposition against divine will because it’s God who appoints all forms of leadership, (Romans 13:2).
 God doesn’t tolerate such behavior because it has a very negative impact on the unity of the church.
 We read a fine example of this in Numbers 16:1-35.
 Moses wasn’t a perfect leader.
 He owned his own faults and failings.
-Still it was God’s will that Moses lead the Israelites out of Egypt.
+Still, it was God’s will that Moses leads the Israelites out of Egypt.

 God is fully aware of the strengths and weaknesses of the leaders he appoints.
 Although our brains cannot fathom it he knows how to use the leader’s weaknesses as well as strengths to serve his divine purpose, (2 Corinthians 12:9).
-So he wants us to obey them whole heartedly.
+So he wants us to obey them wholeheartedly.

 This doesn’t imply that leaders are free to do whatever their hearts desire.
 God holds them accountable for everything they say and do.
-In Numbers 20:8-11 God told Moses to speak to the rock, out of which water will gush out for the Israelites to drink.
+In Numbers 20:8-11 God told Moses to speak to the rock, out of which water will gush for the Israelites to drink.
 Moses instead of talking struck the rock twice with his staff.
 This angered God very much.
 He barred Moses and Aaron from entering the promised land.
 The point is judgment belongs to God and we are to obey our leaders wholeheartedly.

-Read: Philippians 2:9-11
+Read Philippians 2:9-11

-A. Recognition (Philippians 2:9) – The father reaffirmed that Jesus is Lord before the very nation that crucified his son calling him a blasphemer and an accursed, (Acts 2:36-37)
+The father reaffirmed that Jesus is Lord before the very nation that crucified his son calling him a blasphemer and an accursed, (Acts 2:36-37)

-B. Authority (Philippians 2:10) – Jesus alone has the authority to forgive and set man free of every bondage, (Isaiah 45:23a; John 10:30)
+Jesus alone has the authority to forgive and set man free of every bondage, (Isaiah 45:23a; John 10:30)

 After 25 years as a missionary in Africa, Samuel Morrison was coming home on the same ocean liner that brought Teddy Roosevelt back from an African safari.
 The dock where the big ship pulled into New York Harbor was jammed with what looked like the entire population of New York City.
 Bands were playing, banners were waving, choirs of children were singing, multicolored balloons were floating, and newsreel cameras were poised to record the return of the President.